zabbix/zabbix/src/go/plugins/oracle/README.md

 Common parameters for all keys are: [ConnString][User][Password][Service] where `ConnString` can be an URI, session name, TNS key or its value.
 `ConnString` will be treated as follows:
   - as session name — if such a name is found in the plugin's configuration file
   - as URI — if no any session with the given name is found, and Plugins.Oracle.ResolveTNS is set to false.
-If it contains a schema, e.g., "tcp://", port, e.g., 1521 or both, ResolveTNS option will not be taken into account, and it anyway will be treated as URI
+If it contains a scheme, e.g., "tcp://", port, e.g., 1521 or both, ResolveTNS option will not be taken into account, and it anyway will be treated as URI
   - as TNS key — if the plugin's option ResolveTNS is set to true, and none of the above conditions apply
   - as TNS value — if it starts with the open bracket “(“ (leading spaces ignored).
 In this case, the ResolveTNS option is not taken into account.